-This is a series of articles on the topic of DICOM that I am currently (very slowly) working on.
-About 8 articles have been completed thus far.
+This is a series of articles on the topic of DICOM that I have been working on slowly.
 DICOM is vast and complex because it deals with several areas of the information technology that enables diagnostic medicine such as imaging, image transfer, image storage, procedures, printing, and interpretation.
 The more I read and understand the history and evolution of this standard, I am blown away by wisdom and the foresight of the committee that designed the original standard and continues to improve it to this day.
 The standard provides a specification to enable information connectivity among a variety of vendors' products from the past, present and the future.

 “Whatever you do will be insignificant, but it is very important that you do it.” ~ Mahatma Gandhi

 I am writing this series primarily for two reasons.
 The first reason is that I wanted to give back some of the learning that I have gained through the years from other people (mostly through the Internet).
-Finding information regarding this standard from a software programmer perspective always was (and continues to be) hard to come by.
+Finding information regarding this standard from a software programmer perspective always was hard and still continues to be that way.
 Keeping this in mind, I have attempted to write this series with as many code examples as I could tying the theory to the implementation where I can.
 The second reason I am writing this series is that it provides me with an opportunity to brush up on my own knowledge of DICOM (especially on some topics which I have had only minimal exposure to; WADO is one example).
-Very rarely do DICOM application developers work on all aspects of this standard (except someone like David Clunie).
-For instance, someone who works on implementing a DICOM viewer or deals with image manipulation rarely ever works on the communications/networking side of the standard as well.
+Very rarely do DICOM application developers work on all aspects of this standard.
+For instance, someone who works on implementing a DICOM viewer or deals with image manipulation rarely ever works on the communications/networking side of the standard as well, or vice versa.
 So, I really feel that I have benefited from writing these articles by exploring nearly all areas of the standard.

 Here are the articles in this series: